surajsharma/paper-jekyll-theme/_posts/2017-10-03-Dungeons & Dragons: the world of a sell-side analyst.md

 He tries to be polite, but wants me to call after the market closes.

-The journalist is little more than an [NPC](https://en.wikipedia.org/wiki/Non-player_character) in the analyst's viewport, another sprite to bump against expecting little more than a rumor-showers or PR mushrooms.
+The journalist is little more than an [NPC](https://en.wikipedia.org/wiki/Non-player_character) in the analyst's viewport, another sprite to bump against expecting little more than a rumor-shower or PR mushrooms.
 And yet, developing the right analyst sources is key for the journalist's survival (at least as a rookie).

 Technical analysts are humbler as compared to others, they treat the information they share as fragile, but want publicity in return.
-I oblige as often as possible.
+I oblige as often as possible because at least they don't claim to peddle their causal certainty as the truth.

 Meanwhile, oligarchies of primary sources, in the form of closed whatsapp groups, blather ad infinitum at an intensity that any useful signal becomes a needle in a noisy haystack.